ganeshbelgur/comet/README.md

 make
 ```

-2. This builds all the object files and the main executable, named `beamdish`, under the newly created `bin/` folder.
+2. This builds all the object files and the main executable, named `orbinal`, under the newly created `bin/` folder.
 To clean the build i.e. to delete the `bin/` folder and all the `*.o` files, run the command:

 ```bash
 make clean